OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-17.md

 ## 1 Samuel 17:16

-For forty days the Philistine came forward every morning and evening and took his stand.
+For forty days the Philistine came forward each morning and evening and took his stand.

 ---